Jacksonville vs. Florida State International Predictions and Picks - ExBulletin

 - Computer Predicted Total: 141.8

 Jacksonville State is 14-14-0 against the spread this season compared to Florida International's 13-15-0 ATS record.
-The Gamecocks have gone 13 games, while the Panthers' games have gone over 19 times.
-Jacksonville State is 5-5 against the spread and 3-7 overall in its last 10 contests, while Florida International has gone 5-5 against the spread and 3-7 overall.
+The Gamecocks have a 13-15-0 punting record, while games involving the Panthers have a 19-9-0 record when it comes to punting.
+Jacksonville State has a 5-5 record against the spread while going 3-7 overall in its last 10 games.
+Florida International has gone 5-5 against the spread and 3-7 overall in its last 10 contests.

 Bet on this or any college basketball game at BetMGM